This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-A lumbar facet block is a procedure used to decrease inflammation in your spine.
+A lumbar facet block is a procedure used to decrease inflammation in your lower spine.
 Medicines are injected at facet joints in your lower back.
 Facet joints are found at the back of each vertebrae.

 WHILE YOU ARE HERE: